Term Insurance Tax Benefits: Save Taxes and Secure Your Future

 Term Insurance Tax Benefits: Old vs. New Tax Regime

 The Union Budget 2023 introduced a new tax regime.
-You can choose to be taxed under either the old or new regime.
-Here's how tax benefits of term insurance differ under each:
+You can assess the tax benefits of term insurance differ under each tax regime and choose the one you wish to be taxed under:

 Term Insurance Tax Benefits Old Tax Regime New Tax Regime